View our Frequently Asked Questions

 - Have your parent or legal guardian show us a picture id (driver’s license, military id …) and proof of their current address.
 If their current address isn’t on their id, they can just bring in a piece of mail or a bill that does show their address.

-NOTE: Your parent or guardian has to sign that they will be responsible for any fines or lost materials on your card.
+NOTE: Your parent or guardian has to sign that they will be responsible for lost materials on your card. *We are a fine free library.
+There are no overdue fines.

 Q: How do I get a card if I live outside Cascade County?